 Day 4: Killarney to Outside Dublin

-After three full days of non-stop going, day four is when we finally started feeling it.
+After three full days of non-stop going, day four of our Ireland road trip is when we finally started feeling it.
 We had told our bodies they had to get over it, and that they could wait to have jet lag until we got to Scotland for our longer stay.
 But, we were fighting harder and harder not to just sleep for an entire day.
 However, we had about a five hour drive until our next AirBnB outside Dublin.
 So, we rallied and hopped back in the car.

-Kilkenny Town & Castle
+Kilkenny Castle & Town

 After scrapping things on our list left and right (did we really need to spend a whopping €16 each to kiss that germ-infested Blarney Stone?
 Nope!), we found ourselves near Kilkenny around lunch time.